 - jurpleConsole - a clone of Apple's purple_console tool, used to connect from your Mac to services on the i-Device (jailbroken or not) via lockdownd using the private MobileDevice.framework.
 The service started on the device is syslog_relay (from /usr/libexec).
 Source code is here

 Book extra content

 - Chapter 3: FileMon - a tool presented in Chapter 3, to demonstrate the functionality of the FSEvents formerly documented interface.
-Apple now wraps this with the FSEventStream abstraction, but if you want the low level C code, you now have it in here, and an iOS compiled binary here.
+Apple now wraps this with the FSEventStream abstraction, but if you want the low level C code, you now have the original in here, and a universal binary (with the updated source) in here.
+As simple as the tool is, it is just as invaluable, since you can peek behind the scenes what iOS Daemons are doing!
 It will look something like this: